workshopdemos/zowe-integration/Integration.md

 ## Getting Started

-This session is intended to describe the process of onboarding of the SYSVIEW application to the Zowe API Mediation Layer.
-Let's start with reviewing what services are already onboarded to the Zowe APIML.
+*Imagine you’re part of a team tasked with integrating the SYSVIEW application into Zowe’s API Mediation Layer.
+Your goal is to make SYSVIEW's REST APIs available to external applications through Zowe’s powerful API infrastructure.*

 ### Browse the Zowe API Catalog UI

+*Before onboarding SYSVIEW, it's useful to review the services that are already integrated with Zowe APIML.
+This gives you an understanding of how existing services are listed and accessed in the API catalog.*
-Navigate to the Strong Network platform main page and then go to the **Resourses** -> **Connected HTTP Services** </br>
+1. Navigate to the Strong Network platform main page
+2. Go to the **Resourses** -> **Connected HTTP Services**
-Click on **zowe** service to open the Zowe API Catalog UI
+3. Click on the service corresponding to your user ID **zowe** **(<user>...** to open the Zowe API Catalog UI

 <img style="height: 400px" src="./assets/zowe-ui-access.png">
 </br></br>